modular-magician/terraform-provider-google-beta/website/docs/r/compute_instance_group_named_port.html.markdown

 subcategory: "Compute Engine"
 page_title: "Google: google_compute_instance_group_named_port"
 description: |-
-  Mange the named ports setting for a managed instance group without managing the group as whole.
+  Manage the named ports setting for a managed instance group without managing the group as whole.
 ---

 # google\_compute\_instance\_group\_named\_port

-Mange the named ports setting for a managed instance group without managing the group as whole.
+Manage the named ports setting for a managed instance group without managing the group as whole.
 This resource is primarily intended for use with GKE-generated groups that shouldn't otherwise be managed by other tools.